holderbaum-io/think-about-website/pages/blog/learning-from-a-ticket-price-adventure.md

 the first installment of the Think About!
 Conference.
 This is a summary of our journey towards finding the "right" ticket price.

+Think About! is a two day tech conference about technology, design and their impact on society.
+It will take place in a cozy cinema in Cologne, Germany.

 ## The Challenge

 Calculating the price for a conference ticket is an awkward task.
 On the one hand, a higher price means less risk and more flexibility for the organizer.
-On the other, the lower the price, the more accessible the conference is to a diverse crowd.
+On the other, a lower price leads to a more accessible conference and by this to a more diverse crowd.

 **"How expensive should a ticket for my conference be?"**